-Designation Description Probing Probing of a workpiece with a HEIDENHAIN KT 130 edge finder.
-The unit automatically transfers the presets into the preset table Touch-off Probing a workpiece using a tool.
-You must define the respec- tive tool position manually as a preset Numerical input You must manually enter the numeric value of the preset into the preset table Depe prese ending on the application, users of the type Operator define the ets.
+Designation Description Touch-off Probing a workpiece using a tool.
+You must define the respec- tive tool position manually as a preset Numerical input You must manually enter the numeric value of the preset into the preset table A Depe nding on the application, users of the type Operator define the presets.